- Advice and information

 How do I find out who my Advisory Committee is?

-If your complaint isn’t about a magistrate’s conduct or behaviour, they won’t be able to deal with your complaint.
+They can only deal with complaints about a magistrate’s conduct or behaviour.
+If your complaint is about something else, they will not be able to help.
 They will explain this to you.

-If the Advisory Committee think your complaint is less serious, they may refer it to the Bench Chair to deal with.
+If the Advisory Committee thinks your complaint is less serious, they may not investigate it themselves.
+Instead, they may refer it to the Bench Chair to deal with.

 Who is the Bench Chair?